Greensky-gs/slowmode/README.md

 ## slowmode
 In this repertory, i will show you HOW change the slowmode of a channel with a command.
+Don't forget to install ms module with run in console : ``npm install ms``

 ## Usage